- Year: 1978

 - Availability: Automodello and Diecasm

-- Features: 175 with windows up on passenger side
+- Features: Windows up on passenger side, build 175

 - Official Release Date: January 19th 2019